Administration support staff in schools pay equity claim

 Watch this short video to find out what the pay equity team have been up to recently.

-The teams have visited 58 schools and interviewed 63 administration staff and their supervisors.
+We've visited 58 schools and interviewed 63 administration support staff and their supervisors.
 This stage of the claim process has now been completed.

-The next stage involves the teams looking at the data they’ve gathered.
-They will identify the responsibilities, skills, demands and working conditions of administration support staff with a focus on the skills that are less visible, and not always recognised.
+Following the interviews, we looked at the data we gathered and have identified the responsibilities, skills, demands and working conditions of administration support staff with a focus on the skills that are less visible, and not always recognised.
 These can be so called 'soft skills' like emotional effort, communication and social skills, taking responsibility for the wellbeing of others, cultural knowledge and sensitivity.

 Alongside the information gained from the interviews, the analysts research the historical movement of women into the paid workforce and collate and analyse data from job descriptions, collective agreements and other relevant documents.